trapexit/mergerfs/README.md

 and the kernel use internally (also called the "nodeid").
 ```

-In the future the `use_ino` option will probably be removed as this feature should replace the original libfuse inode calculation strategy.
-Currently you still need to use `use_ino` in order to enable `inodecalc`.
+As of version 2.35.0 the `use_ino` option has been removed. mergerfs should always be managing inode values.

 ### fuse_msg_size